ehrpg/qstar/docs/index.md

 ### Critical Failures

-If the Chance die comes up with a 1, and the **Task**'s die also comes up with a 1, the task critically fails.
+If the die for a **Task** roll comes up with a 1, roll again.
+If it's another 1, the task critically fails.

 A critical fail causes other penalties in addition to failing the check, such as loss of resources, items, reputation etc.